The AIP Diet: Healing & Thriving with Autoimmune Protocol

 – Increased nutrient intake: The emphasis on nutrient-dense foods ensures that individuals following the AIP diet receive a wide range of essential vitamins, minerals, and antioxidants.

-– Weight management: The AIP diet, with its focus on whole, unprocessed foods, can contribute to weight loss or maintenance by supporting a balanced metabolism.
+– Weight management: The AIP diet, with its focus on whole, foods, can contribute to weight loss or maintenance by supporting a balanced metabolism.

 5. Implementing the AIP Diet